rges-pit/rges-pit.github.io/docs/_pages/data.md

 ---
 permalink: /data/
 title: "RGES Data Products"
+description: "RGES data products for Roman microlensing and links to past data challenges."
 ---

 The number of US scientists working in the exoplanet microlensing field is small,